MarkLehoczky/gherkin-processor/README.md

 # 2. Navigate to the cloned directory
 cd gherkin-processor

-# 3. Install the package
+# 3. Install the package (with editable install)
-python -m pip install .
+pip install -e .

 # (Optional) 4.
 Install the necessary python packages for pre-commit hook
-python -m pip install -r requirements.txt
+pip install -r requirements.txt

 # (Optional) 5.
 Change the git pre-commit hook to the custom pre-commit configuration
 pre-commit install